Aspect Ratio Universal Rectangular Layouts: Aspect Ratio Universality

 \section{Aspect Ratio Universality}

-An \emph{aspect ratio assignment} to a layout $\mathcal{L}$ is a function that maps a positive real to each rectangle in $\mathcal{L}$.
-An aspect ratio assignment to $\mathcal{L}$ is \emph{realizable} if there exists an equivalent layout $\mathcal{L}'$ with the required aspect ratios (a \emph{realization}).
-A layout is \emph{aspect ratio universal} (\emph{ARU}) if every aspect ratio assignment is realizable.
-In this section, we characterize weakly and strongly ARU layouts (Theorems~\ref{thm:weak}--\ref{thm:equivalence}).
-We start with an easy observation about sliceable layouts.
+An \emph{aspect ratio assignment} to a layout $\mathcal{L}$ is a function $\alpha$ that maps a positive real to each rectanglular face in $\mathcal{L}$.
+A strong (resp., weak) \emph{realization} of an aspect ratio assignment $\alpha$ to $\mathcal{L}$ is a layout $\mathcal{L}'$ that is strongly (resp., weakly) equivalent to $\LL$ with the required aspect ratios.
+If such a realization exists, then the aspect ratio assignment $\alpha$ is strongly (resp., weakly) \emph{realizable}.
+A layout is strongly (resp., weakly) \emph{aspect ratio universal} (\emph{ARU}) if every aspect ratio assignment is strongly (resp., weakly) realizable.
+In this section, we characterize strongly and weakly ARU layouts (Theorems~\ref{thm:weak} and~\ref{thm:equivalence}).
+We start with two easy observations about one-sided and sliceable layouts.

+\begin{lemma} Let \layout be a layout with an aspect ratio assignment $\alpha$.
+Then every strong realization is a weak realization.
+Furthermore, if \layout is one-sided, then every weak realization is a strong realization. \end{lemma} \begin{proof} The first statement follows from the fact that strong equivalence implies weak equivalence.
+For the second statement, note that in a one-sided layout, each maximal segment $s$ is a side of a rectangular face, and so $s$ is on the boundary between the same pairs of rectangular faces in every weak realization of $\alpha$.
+Consequently, all weak realizations of $\alpha$ generate the same dual graph, hence they are all strongly equivalent to \layout, and so they are strong realizations of $\alpha$. \end{proof}

+\begin{lemma} Every aspect ratio assignment for a sliceable layout has a unique weak realization up to scaling and translation.
+Furthermore, for every $\varrho>0$ there exists a weakly realizable aspect ratio assignment $\alpha$ such that the bounding box of the unique realization of $\alpha$ has aspect ratio $\varrho$. \end{lemma} \begin{proof} To prove the first claim, let $\alpha$ be an aspect ratio assignment to a sliceable layout \layout.
+Note that the restriction of $\alpha$ to a sublayout $\LL'$ of \layout is an aspect ratio assignment for $\LL'$.
+We proceed by induction on $k$, the height of the BSP-tree representing \layout.